jwtr297/Arithmetic_Expression_Reasoning/README.md

 # How Does Unfaithful Reasoning Emerge from Autoregressive Training?
+A Study of Synthetic Experiments
 ### Anonymous code release for ICML 2026 submission

 This repository contains the implementation of the experiments described in the paper: